Team-safkat/Single-Channel-Queue/README.md

 ## What is Probability Distribution
 - ***Probability distribution*** yields the possible outcomes for any ***random event***.
 It is also defined based on the underlying sample space as a set of possible outcomes of any random experiment.
 These settings could be a set of real numbers or a set of vectors or set of any entities.
-It is a part of probability and statistics.
+It is a part of probability and statistics. ***Poisson Distribution*** and ***Exponential Distribution*** are two types of Probability Distribution **among 7 types*** of probability distribuiton.

 ## Short introduction to Poisson Distribution
 - ***Poisson random variable*** is typically used to model the number of times an event happened in a time interval.
 For example, the number of users visited on a website in an interval can be thought of a Poisson process.
 Poisson distribution is described in terms of the rate ***(μ)*** at which the events happen.
 An event can occur ***0, 1, 2, …*** times in an interval.
 The average number of events in an interval is designated ***λ (lambda)***.
 Lambda is the event rate, also called the ***rate parameter***.
 The probability of observing ***k*** events in an interval is given by the equation:<br/>